rpoleski/MulensModel/examples/example_16/TO_DO.md

 # TO DO:
  - documentation of \_\_init\_\_
  - example full file for MN? - maybe just MN specific tasks
- - add it to README, or a task to do it later
- - clean this file
  - MAYBE: make a new function at the end of _parse_fitting_parameters_MultiNest()
+ - AT THE END - example files and README
  - AT THE END - XXX
  - AT THE END - pycodestyle
  - AT THE END - test EMCEE